Label: AUGTYRO- repotrectinib capsule

 Increased weight

-Table 4 summarizes the laboratory abnormalities.
+Table 4 summarizes the laboratory abnormalities in TRIDENT-1.

 Laboratory Abnormality1AUGTYRO2